nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command locates guests whose details contain any of the given keywords.
 This allows you to search for guests with any of the specific guests' field.

 This command is typically used when searching for a guest of a **specific characteristic**.
+This allows you to search through all guests' fields.
-This command also allows for filtering of the guest list displayed.
-For example, the command `find no` will display all the rooms that have room clean statuses set to _"no"_.
+For example, the command `find no` will display all the rooms that have room clean statuses set to "no".

 #### Format: `find KEYWORD [MORE_KEYWORDS]`